Archive for November 2013

 JOHN SLOAN [ 1871- 1951 ]

 Though best known as a painter of incidents on the streets of New York, John Sloan began his career as an illustrator, and the lessons of illustration remained central to his practice.
-Between 1892 and 1915, illustration was Sloan’s primary means of support, and his illustrations appeared in newspapers, books, and magazines, and on advertising posters.
-Sloan’s illustration work inflected his paintings and etchings, helping to shape his interests and his technique.
+Between 1892 and 1915, illustration was Sloan’s primary means of.

 Posted by Unknown